jhollar/TwistedHubService/Readme.md

 TwistedHubService
 =================

-The purpose of this module is to provide a simple identification and lookup mechanism for client applications wishing to obtain network access to a specific active services.
+The purpose of this project is to provide a simple identification and lookup mechanism for client applications wishing to obtain network access to a specific active services.

 # Overview